Don’t get scared by GST/HST payment dates. You’re not the one paying. You’re getting paid.

 Max Annual GST/HST Tax Credit Amounts

-For the tax year 2020, the maximum GST/HST tax credit amount you’ll receive is the following amounts during the period of July 2021 to June 2022:
+The maximum GST/HST tax credit amount you’ll receive is the following amounts during the period of July 2022 to June 2023:

 Find out how to file your taxes as a couple.